 - Change your oil often.
 You don’t want nasty stuff from the previous batch sticking to your new batch.

-Have a wonderful morning!
+Other brunch recipes for a wonderful morning!

 That is it.
 Just a bit of planning and preparation for a delectable treat.
 Buy the ingredients today and have a wonderful time making and eating it on the weekend.